Principled Evaluation with Human Labels: One Rater at a Time and Rater Equivalence: Introduction

 \section{Introduction}

-For many classification tasks, what we will call \emph{survey settings}, classifiers have to be evaluated against human labels even though not all humans provide the same label for each item.
-Consider some common classification tasks: \begin{itemize} \item Which of two search engine results is ``better'' for a particular query and thus should appear higher in the search results? \item Is this image so offensive as to violate ``community standards'' on a social media site? \item Is there a person in this image? \item Does this tweet convey positive affect? \item Does this news article contain misinformation? \item What is the political bias of this news article? \end{itemize}
+A news site or social media platform is considering using a large language model (LLM) to identify comments that violate their policies.
+Before deploying the LLM in their moderation and ranking systems, the company needs to evaluate its performance.
+To do this, they recruit a panel of human raters who are trained on the company's definitions and policies regarding inappropriate comments.
+The raters independently assess a dataset of comments.
+The LLM's performance is then evaluated based on how often its output matches the majority vote of the human raters.
+The evaluation reveals that the LLM achieves an accuracy of only 80\% on this dataset.
+The natural conclusion is that it is not ready for deployment.

-In survey settings, there are two reasons why raters may not agree on an item.
-One we can think of as random noise.
-The person may not be paying close attention, may be tired or hungry, or may accidentally click on a different label than they intended to.
-If some items are harder than others for people to label correctly, we can think of the harder items as having more random noise.
-The other reason is subjectivity.
-Some people may focus on different attributes of the item or have a different interpretation of the labeling criteria.
+However, the data scientists on the team question this conclusion.
+They note that the human raters did not always agree with each other, so it may not make sense to treat the majority vote as a proxy for ground truth correct labels.
+Moreover, not all misclassifications are equally bad: failing to flag a comment that 90\% of raters would agree violates the policy seems worse than missing one where only 60\% would agree.
+The 80\% accuracy number obscures both of these issues.

-All standard accuracy scoring functions for hard and soft classifiers (e.g., precision, recall, correlation coefficients, AUC, cross-entropy) penalize a classifier for disagreement with a human labeler, without taking into account how often human labelers agree with each other.
-To see why this is problematic, suppose that we simulate making the underlying classification problem harder for people by adding some noise to the observed human labels, without changing the classifier in any way.
-Since this is now a harder classification problem, we should intuitively think of the (unchanged) classifier as better: it produces outputs that are just as close to the real underlying truth, but it's a truth that any individual person finds harder to discern.
-While the classifier is intuitively better, it will have a lower score on the noisy labels than on less noisy labels.
+This is just one of a large class that we will call \emph{human judgment settings}, where classifiers have to be evaluated against human labels, even though not all humans provide the same label for each item.
+Consider some other common classification tasks: \begin{itemize} \item Is there a person in this image? \item Does this set of radiology images show a potential malignancy that warrants further investigation? \item What grade should be assigned to this student's homework submission? \end{itemize}